 The end result will be a compact disk of recorded Harmonist Music, delivered in time for Harmony’s Christmas Market.
 With this program we will preserve and promote the Harmonist musical tradition, re-imagine Harmonist music for 21-century ears, and create a finished product that will bring this music to a much broader audience.

 None of this happens without funding.
 So, Andrew Orient and the Museum music committee is casting a broad net to look for financial support from foundations, businesses and individuals.
 We also have some money – about a quarter of the total funding needed – remaining in the John Ruch Memorial Music Fund.
 We are reaching out to New Harmony, IN and Old Economy for their support in this unique project to record and reimagine Harmonist music.
-Plus, we have created a KickStarter campaign online to reach a broader list of supporters.

 You can donate now, using the donation button below to donate through Paypal.
 Or you can mail in a check to the Museum, please designate that it is for the Harmonist Music.
 You can also call in to the Museum Office to donate via Card.
 We are so excited about this opportunity and we appreciate your support!

 MEMBERS ONLY – donate $25 through our paypal link below, and you will get the Harmonist Music CD as soon as it becomes available!!
 Not a member, please consider joining us and supporting a great organization!
 Please use the Square link above for concert tickets.